-As of December 31, 2018, we operated 27 DCs comprised of approximately 10.8 million operating square feet (see the "Properties" table in Item 2 of this annual report on Form 10-K for a detailed listing of DC operating square footages).
-Our DCs stock an average of 156,000 SKUs and most DCs are linked to and have the ability to access multiple other regional DCs' inventory.
+As of December 31, 2019, we operated 28 domestic DCs comprised of approximately 11.4 million operating square feet (see the "Properties" table in Item 2 of this annual report on Form 10-K for more information about DC operating square footages).
+Our DCs stock an average of 159,000 SKUs and most DCs are linked to and have the ability to access multiple other regional DCs' inventory.

 Our DCs provide five-night-a-week delivery, primarily via a Company-owned fleet, to all of our stores in the continental United States.
 In addition, stores within an individual DC's metropolitan area receive multiple daily deliveries from the DC's "city counter," many of which receive this service seven days per week.
 Our DCs provide weekend service to not only the stores they service via their city counters but also to strategic Hub locations, which redistribute products to surrounding stores.
 Our national Hub store network provides additional service throughout the week, and on weekends, to surrounding stores.
-With our planned DC expansion during 2019, we expect to end the year in 2019 operating 28 DCs comprised of approximately 11.2 million operating square feet.

-As part of our continuing efforts to enhance our distribution network in 2019, we plan to
+As part of our continuing efforts to enhance our distribution network in 2020, we plan to